dlccyes/nw-simulator/manual.md

 ## Frequently Asked Questions

+### General Questions

 ### Q: How accurate are the tax calculations?
-A: The calculator uses current tax brackets and rates but is "95% vibe-coded."
+A: The calculator uses current 2024 tax brackets and rates but is "95% vibe-coded."
 Consult a tax professional for precise calculations.

+### Q: Can I use this on mobile devices?
+A: Yes!
+Both tools are fully responsive and work well on phones, tablets, and desktop computers.

+### Q: Is my data saved or shared?
+A: No personal data is stored or shared.
+All calculations happen in your browser or on our servers temporarily.

+### FIRE Calculator Questions

 ### Q: Should I include home equity in net worth?
 A: Yes, but consider that your primary residence isn't a liquid investment.

 ### Q: What if I live in multiple states/countries?
-A: Use the location where you'll spend most of your earning years.
+A: Use the location where you'll spend most of your earning years for the FIRE calculator.

 ### Q: How often should I update my projections?
 A: At least annually, or when major life changes occur.

 ### Q: What's a safe withdrawal rate?
 A: 3.5-4% is commonly cited, but consider your specific situation and risk tolerance.

+### US Tax Comparison Questions

+### Q: How does partner income calculation work?
+A: For Single filing, we calculate taxes separately for each person and sum them.
+For Married Filing Jointly, we combine income for tax brackets but calculate Social Security tax individually.

+### Q: Why are Social Security taxes calculated individually for married couples?
+A: The Social Security wage base ($160,200 in 2024) applies to each individual, not the combined household income.

+### Q: Should I use the Compare Both filing option?
+A: Yes!
+If you're married or considering marriage, this shows whether filing jointly saves money compared to filing separately.

+### Q: Which states have no income tax?
+A: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming have no state income tax.

+### Q: Does the tax comparison include local taxes?
+A: No, it only includes federal and state taxes.
+Local taxes vary significantly by city and county.

 ---